joshbegley/nyt-latest/README.md

 **Iran Fires Missiles at Israel for First Time Since April Cease-Fire**\
-`Israel had attacked the Lebanese capital, Beirut, earlier Sunday, prompting threats of Iranian retaliation.`\
+`Israel had attacked the outskirts of the Lebanese capital, Beirut, earlier Sunday, prompting threats of Iranian retaliation.`\
 https://www.nytimes.com/2026/06/07/world/middleeast/iran-israel-missiles.html

 **For Trump, the World Is for the Taking**\